CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm_c6a.8xlarge.md

 Domain Name:               2018_12NE3
 Number of Grid Cells:      367500  (ROW x COL x LAY) Number of Layers:          35
-Number of Processes:       4
+Number of Processes:       16
    All times are in seconds.

 Num  Day        Wall Time
-01   2018-07-01   3410.99
+01   2018-07-01   986.60
-     Total Time = 3410.99
+     Total Time = 986.60
       Avg.
-Time = 3410.99
+Time = 986.60

 ```

-Compared to the timing for running on 32 processors, which took 444.34 seconds, this is a factor of 7.67 or close to perfect scalability of adding 8x as many cores.
+Compared to the timing for running on 32 processors, which took 444.34 seconds, this is a factor of 2.2 scalability of adding 2x as many cores.

 ### Find the InstanceID using the following command on your local machine.